 - Virtually repatriate home movies that have ended up elsewhere in the world (such as home movies of India that were taken by Japanese tourists or home movies by an Italian family that emigrated to the United States).

-- Further develop a network of worldwide home movie archives, allowing Publicize the World Day for Audiovisual Heritage through a unique event that will attract press around the globe.
+- Further develop a network of worldwide home movie archives, allowing us to publicize the World Day for Audiovisual Heritage through a unique event that will attract press around the globe.

 - Archives and individuals can participate by: